 - Determine the ESXi installation option to use.
 See Options for Installing ESXi.

 - Determine where you want to locate and boot the ESXi installer.
 See Media Options for Booting the ESXi Installer.
 If you are using PXE to boot the installer, verify that your network PXE infrastructure is properly set up.
-See PXE Booting the ESXi Installer.
+See Network Booting the ESXi Installer.

 - Create a worksheet with the information you will need when you install ESXi.
 See Required Information for ESXi Installation.